Chinese tourist accused of swallowing $13,600 diamond at Sri Lanka fair

 | COLOMBO

-COLOMBO Sri Lankan police arrested a Chinese tourist suspected of swallowing a diamond worth 1.8 million rupees on Wednesday at the island nation's biggest international gem and jewellery exhibition.
+COLOMBO Sri Lankan police arrested a Chinese tourist suspected of swallowing a diamond worth 1.8 million rupees (8,550 pounds) on Wednesday at the island nation's biggest international gem and jewellery exhibition.

 Chow Cheng, 32, is believed to have swallowed the diamond as he inspected it at the exhibition, attended by buyers from China, Hong Kong, Thailand, India and Europe, police said.